project-owlly/site/README.md

 ### E-Collecting Button

-This buttons is used by campaigners to enable e-collecting
+This button is used by campaigners to enable e-collecting

-### Signature Button

-We support **eID+** for authentication and signature.

-### PDF Form

-The pdf form is your way to support a public initiative.

 ## For campaigners